Zeyad-Daowd/cloud2butane/README.md

 See `ex_cloud.yaml`, `ex_cloud_systemd.yaml`, and `ex_cloud_dropin.yaml` for
 sample inputs covering plain files, systemd unit fusion, and drop-ins.

-## Known limitations / not yet implemented
+## Scope / Known Limitations

-This is a prototype, scoped to demonstrate the trickiest translation cases rather than full coverage.
-Not yet handled:
+This prototype intentionally implements only a subset of cloud-init needed to explore the core translation problems.

+Not yet implemented:

 - **Groups** — cloud-init's top-level `groups` module (creating new groups) and Butane's `passwd.groups` aren't parsed.
 User-to-group *membership* is